 Cameron (Cami) Burton ’10 died in an automobile accident while serving in Malawi with the Peace Corps on Mar.
 20, 2017.Read More

-After graduating from college, many young adults choose to enter the workforce and pursue a traditional job.
-However, organizations like the Peace Corps and Teach for America offer an alternative route for college graduates to step outside of their comfort zones and confront challenging life experiences.
-Both organizations have unique goals for their participants, but with both organization the volunteers have an impact on the communities where they serve.
+Organizations like the Peace Corps and Teach for America offer an alternative route for college graduates to step outside of their comfort zones and confront challenging life experiences.

 Emma ’18 has been volunteering with the homeless to give back to the community.
 She said she realized she could make a difference in less fortunate people’s lives when she was installing flooring tiles in a center for rehabilitation.